Mykonos, Greece

 Sustainability efforts

-While the hotel can’t claim to be 100 per cent self-sustaining, it’s remarkably close.
+While the hotel can’t claim to be 100 per cent self-sustaining, it’s remarkably close and has achieved WELL GOLD certification.
 Cali’s four natural water sources and purification plant ensure the cleanest water in the island, while their electrical substation and generator means it’s not at the mercy of Mykonos’ power supply (thankfully so, as cuts can be frequent).
+Planted roofs help with insulation and air quality and sustainable materials and sustainable materials were a key ingredient in the design process.
 Solar panels on top of the reception are used to charge golf buggies and re-purposed stones from the initial excavation have been utilised in the resort’s architecture.
 You’ll find super fresh food from local producers in the hotel’s bar and kitchen, and with up-coming plans for an allotment, you may be able to grow your own some day, too.

 Food and Drink